Impact of Medium Anisotropy on Quarkonium Dissociation and Regeneration: Introduction

 It is reported that the stability of quarkonium states can be compromised by various QGP effects such as color screening ~\cite{Matsui:1986dk, crs1}, collisional damping, and gluonic dissociation~\cite{nendzig, wols, sharma,crs2}, {\it etc}.
-The collisional damping arises due to the complex potential between $q-{\bar q}$ pairs in the time limit, $t\rightarrow\infty$ represents the thermal decay width~\cite{laine}.
-The gluonic dissociation occurs when quarkonia absorb soft gluons ($E1$ gluons), leading to a transition from a color singlet state to a color octet state—an unbound quark-antiquark pair~\cite{brambilla, peskin, bhanot}.
+The static potential between $q-\bar{q}$ pair placed in a QCD medium consists of two parts; the first part represents the real part of the potential, and the other part of the potential is the imaginary part.
+The collisional damping arises due to the imaginary part of the potential between $q-{\bar q}$ pairs in the time limit, $t\rightarrow\infty$.
+It represents the thermal decay width induced by collisional (Landau) damping of the low-frequency gauge fields that mediate interactions between heavy $q-\bar{q}$ pair.~\cite{Laine:2006ns}.
+The gluonic dissociation occurs when quarkonia absorb soft gluons ($E1$ gluons), leading to a transition from a color singlet state to a color octet state—an unbound quark-antiquark pair~\cite{Brambilla:2008cx, peskin, bhanot}.
 The mechanism governing quarkonia production in the color singlet state has been explored in Ref.~\cite{Adamczyk:2012ey, Berger:1980ni, Rapp:2008tf}.
-Furthermore, the regeneration of quarkonia within the QGP medium is also possible and offers two primary avenues: (i) Uncorrelated $q-{\bar q}$ recombination: this process involves the recombination of uncorrelated $q-{\bar q}$ pairs present within the medium~\cite{pbm, andronic,rapp1,rapp2,thews1,thews2,thews3}.
-It is particularly significant for charmonium states like $J/\psi, \chi_{c}, \psi^{'}$, {\it etc.} at LHC energies due to the relatively higher production of $c-\bar{c}$ pairs in HIC compared to $b-\bar{b}$ pairs. (ii) Correlated $q-{\bar q}$ recombination: this process reverses the gluonic dissociation, with correlated $q-{\bar q}$ pairs transitioning from a color octet state to a color singlet state within the QGP medium.
-Notably, regeneration of bottomonium is also possible through the de-excitation of correlated $b-{\bar b}$ pairs~\cite{crs2,crs4}.\\
+Furthermore, the regeneration of quarkonia within the QGP medium is also possible and offers two primary avenues: (i) Uncorrelated $q-{\bar q}$ recombination: Free flowing $q$ and $\bar{q}$ produced within the medium, through various different processes, have the potential to merge into open mesons or hidden quarkonia through the recombination of $q$ and $\bar{q}$.
+The production of quarkonia through the recombination of $q$ and $\bar{q}$ is considered as regeneration of quarkonia through uncorrelated recombination of quark and anti-quark~\cite{pbm, andronic,rapp1,rapp2,thews1,thews2,thews3}.
+It is particularly significant for charmonium states like $J/\psi, \chi_{c}, \psi^{'}$, {\it etc.,} at LHC energies due to the relatively higher production of $c$ and $\bar{c}$ in HICs compared to $b$ and $\bar{b}$ quarks.
+One may use the coalescence mechanism to calculate the formation of quarkonia from such quarks and anti-quarks. (ii) Correlated $q-{\bar q}$ recombination: this process reverses the gluonic dissociation, which produces a color octet state.
+The color octet state represents an unbound configuration of $q-\bar{q}$ pairs, and an octet potential is introduced to account for such configurations~\cite{bram}, establishing the spatial correlation between $q-\bar{q}$ pairs.
+The transition of these pairs from a color octet to a color singlet state is regarded as quarkonia regeneration, attributed to the correlated nature of the $q-\bar{q}$ pair.
+In this particular situation, it is worth mentioning that besides the charmonia, there is also the possibility for the regeneration of bottomonia via the de-excitation of correlated $b-{\bar b}$ pairs~\cite{crs2,crs4}.
+It is to be noted that the regeneration of quarkonia may happen at any point in time, given that the medium temperature should be less than the dissociation temperature of quarkonia.\\